-- (3) These restricted shares were granted on June 28, 2018 and vests 25% per year in four equal annual installments commencing on the first anniversary of the - Calculated using a price per share of \$15.97, the closing market price of the Company's common stock as reported by the Nasdaq Stock Market on (4) December 31, 2021, the end of the Company's last completed fiscal year. - These restricted shares were granted on June 27, 2019 and vests 25% per year in four equal annual installments commencing on the first anniversary of the (5)date of grant. - These restricted shares were granted on June 25, 2020 and vest 25% per year in four equal annual installments commencing on the first anniversary of the (6) date of grant. - These restricted shares were granted on March 9, 2021 and vests 25% per year in four equal annual installments commencing on the first anniversary of the (7)date of grant. - (8) These performance share awards were granted on June 27, 2019.
-These awards will vest upon the achievement of performance measures based on cumulative performance metrics over a three-year performance period (January 1, 2019 through December 31, 2021), with threshold, target and maximum awards equal to 75%, 100% and 150%, respectively, of the number of Performance share awards granted.
-The number of shares reflected assumes the target level of performance achievement which would result in the performance share awards vesting at 100% of the target. - These performance share awards were granted on June 25, 2020.
-These awards will vest upon the achievement of performance measures based on a cumulative performance metrics over a three-year performance period (January 1, 2020 through December 31, 2022), with threshold, target and maximum awards equal to 75%, 100% and 150%, respectively, of the number of Performance share awards granted.
-The number of shares reflected assumes the target (9) level of performance achievement which would result in the performance share awards vesting at 100% of the target. - These performance share awards were granted on March 9, 2021.
-These awards will vest upon the achievement of performance measures based on a (10)cumulative performance metrics over a three-year performance period (January 1, 2021 through December 31, 2023), with threshold, target and maximum awards equal to 75%, 100% and 150%, respectively, of the number of Performance share awards granted.
-The number of shares reflected assumes the target level of performance achievement which would result in the performance share awards vesting at 100% of the target. - (11) (12) (13) This option was granted on May 1, 2012 and vested 25% a year in four equal annual installments commencing on the first anniversary of date of grant.
-This option was granted on May 7, 2013 and vested 25% a year in four equal annual installments commencing on the first anniversary of the date of grant - This option was granted on March 13, 2014 and vested 33% a year in three equal annual installments commencing on each of December 31, 2014, 2015 and 2016. - This option was granted on April 30, 2014 and vested 25% a year in four equal annual installments commencing on the first anniversary of the date of grant. - This option was granted on January 12, 2017 and vested 33% a year in three equal annual installments on each of December 31, 2017, 2018 and 2019. - These restricted shares were granted on June 27, 2019 and vest in three equal installments on each of December 31, 2020, 2021 and 2022.
+Calculated using a price per share of \$6.71, the closing market price of the Company's common stock as reported by the Nasdaq Stock Market on December 31, 2023, the end of the Company's last completed fiscal year.

+These restricted shares were granted on March 9, 2021 and vest 25% per year in four equal annual installments commencing on the first anniversary of the (4) - (5)

+- (6) These restricted shares were granted on March 8, 2022 and vest 25% per year in four equal annual installments commencing on the first anniversary of the - These restricted shares were granted on March 8, 2023 and vest 25% per year in four equal annual installments commencing on the first anniversary of the (7) date of grant. - (8) These performance shares were granted on March 9, 2021.
+These awards vest upon the achievement of performance measures based on cumulative performance metrics over a three-year performance period (January 1, 2021 through December 31, 2023), with threshold, target and maximum awards equal to 75%, 100% and 150%, respectively, of the number of performance shares granted.
+The number of shares reflected assumes the target level of performance achievement which would result in the performance shares vesting at 100% of the target. - These performance shares were granted on March 8, 2022.
+These awards vest upon the achievement of performance measures based on a cumulative (9) performance metrics over a three-year performance period (January 1, 2022 through December 31, 2024), with threshold, target and maximum awards equal to 75%, 100% and 150%, respectively, of the number of performance shares granted.
+The number of shares reflected assumes the target level of performance achievement which would result in the performance shares vesting at 100% of the target. - These performance shares were granted on March 8, 2023.
+These awards vest upon the achievement of performance measures based on a cumulative (10)performance metrics over a three-year performance period (January 1, 2023 through December 31, 2025), with threshold, target and maximum awards equal to 75%, 100% and 150%, respectively, of the number of performance shares granted.
+The number of shares reflected assumes the target level of performance achievement which would result in the performance shares vesting at 100% of the target.

+This option was granted on March 13, 2014 and vested 33% a year in three equal annual installments on each of December 31, 2014, 2015 and 2016. - This option was granted on April 30, 2014 and vested 25% a year in four equal annual installments commencing on the first anniversary of date of grant. - This option was granted on January 12, 2017 and vested 33% a year in three equal annual installments on each of December 31, 2017, 2018 and 2019 - These restricted shares were granted in connection with Mr. J. Siegel's director compensation, with 3,401 restricted shares granted on April 1, 2023 and 17,353 restricted shares granted on June 23, 2023.
+These shares vest on the anniversary of the date of grant.
+Refer to the section entitled "Director Compensation" for further discussion.